SoroushGReza/melon-tasks/README.md

 This is a calender application, that allows you to signup and create tasks, to keep your days organized, and to make sure your not forgetting to buy a birthday gift for a loved one.
 You can also permit other user to be able to see see and comment your tasks.

 ## Logo
-I choose to create the logo for the app, while knowing that 1 child dies every 10 minutes in Gaza, by Israeli bombardment.
+I chose to create the logo for the app, while knowing that 1 child dies every 10 minutes in Gaza, by Israeli bombardment.
 The watermelon in the logo symbolizes the stand of solidarity with the palestinian people. <br>

 ![Logo description image](./frontend/src/assets/watermelon.png)